Updated: January 28, 2026

 Best Commercial Truck Insurance Companies By Truck Type

-NEXT leads in affordability across all truck types analyzed, from box trucks to HAZMAT tankers.
+ERGO NEXT leads in affordability across all truck types analyzed, from box trucks to HAZMAT tankers.
 The Hartford consistently ranks first for customer experience and coverage quality regardless of vehicle type, making it the better choice when service matters more than savings.

-Semi-Truck - HAZMAT CargoNEXT Insurance131
+Semi-Truck - HAZMAT CargoERGO NEXT131

-Tanker Truck - HAZMAT CargoNEXT Insurance142
+Tanker Truck - HAZMAT CargoERGO NEXT142

 Disclaimer

 HAZMAT cargo nearly doubles your premium regardless of insurer, jumping from $588 to $1,083/month for semi-trucks.
-Across all truck types, NEXT leads on price while The Hartford wins on coverage quality.
+Across all truck types, ERGO NEXT leads on price while The Hartford wins on coverage quality.
 For specialized loads where claims get complicated, prioritize coverage terms over monthly savings.

 Best Commercial Truck Insurance Companies By State

-NEXT tops our rankings in 31 states, in high-population markets like California, Texas, and Florida.
+ERGO NEXT tops our rankings in 31 states, in high-population markets like California, Texas, and Florida.
 The Hartford is first in 11 states, particularly in the Southeast and Mountain regions where its local agent presence provides added value.
 Nationwide wins in six Midwestern states, while GEICO is first in Maryland and New Jersey.

 AlabamaThe Hartford111